hmartelb/zhusuan-mnist-cvae/README.md

-# zhusuan-mnist-vae
+# zhusuan-mnist
- VAE implementation in ZhuSuan for the MNIST dataset
+ Implementation of VAE using ZhuSuan on the MNIST dataset